ErickLuizA/WhatIDid/README.md

   <a href="#framed_picture-screenshots">Screenshots</a>
 </p>

 ## :clipboard: Description

-whatidid is a diary app built with flutter
+flutter-diary-app is a diary app built with flutter

 ## :building_construction: Technologies